Texas-Tim/SignUpSheet/README.md

 # CFT Parameters

+**1MaxTeams**: Maximum number of teams you expect at the event.
+This should be the number of attendees that have registered divided by 4 (or max team size)

+**2MainEventRoom**: Link to the main event room (Example https://company.zoom.us/u/abte3F12Rq)

 **APIGatewayEndpointType**: Type REGIONAL for local events and EDGE for world-wide events.
 Refers to the Cloudfront caching strategy

 **DefaultRegion**: Main region for your stack, should be in the same region as your SES verified email

+**EventRoomFileKey**: Do not change

 **EventRoomFilesBucket**: Bucket you're using to store your Event room files in.
 I used the same bucket as the Website files

-**EventRoomFileKey**: Do not change
+**HashListFileKey**: Do not change

 **HashListFilesBucket**: Bucket you're using to store your Hash List files in.
 I used the same bucket as the Website files

-**HashListFileKey**: Do not change

 **LambdaFilesBucket**: Bucket you're using to store your Lambda files in.
 I used the same bucket as the Website files

 **LambdaZipNameDatabase**: Do not change

-**LambdaZipNameEmail**: Do not change

 **LambdaZipNameTeamChange**: Do not change

 **LambdaZipNameWebsite**: Do not change

-**MainEventRoom**: Link to the main event room (Example https://company.zoom.us/u/abte3F12Rq)

 **MaxTeamSize**: Maximum number of participants per team, default of 4

-**MaxTeams**: Maximum number of teams you expect at the event.
-This should be the number of attendees that have registered divided by 4 (or max team size)
+**SortByLanguage**: True or False flag initializing whether to sort teams by language first, then by experience

 **SourceBucket**: Bucket you're storing the website files in.
 I used the same bucket as the Lambda files